azurecitadel/azurecitadel/content/network/concepts/vnet.md

 1. Select **Next : Disks**
 1. In **Create a virtual machine - Disks**, leave the defaults and select **Next : Networking**
-1. In **Create a virtual machine - Networking**, select this information:
+1. In **Create a virtual machine - network-conceptsing**, select this information:

     **Setting** | **Value**
     ---: | ---